iPlumb3r/EntangledBootstrap/4_Functionalities/ReadMe.md

 Functional Modes
 ==
-All required functions for the EBR (Cf next sections) are defined in order to be compliant with one or the other (or both) of the following functional mode :
+All required functions for the EBR (Cf next sections) are defined in order to be compliant with one or the other (or both) of the following functional modes :
 * Model-Driven Mode
-* Model-Discovery Mode => Reconciliation Mode
+* Model-Discovery Mode (=> Reconciliation Mode)

 Model-Driven Mode
 -